James Plunkett (1920-2003)

 James Cahalan (Great Hatred, Little Room: The Irish Historical Novel, 1983) - cont.: ‘The cast of Strumpet City includes, Fitz and Mary; Pat, his socialist-philosopher mate; Hennessy, the scrounging displaced gentleman; Mulhall, a Larkinite faithful; Keever, a stool pigeon; Rashers Tierney; and, at the other end of the scale, Yearling and Father O’Connor; Mr and Mrs Bradshaw; as well as Father Giffley.
 Plunkett avoids mid-middle class figures.
 [182] Plunkett has said that Rasher’s was based on the Dublin tramp ‘Johnny Forty Coats’, and that Mulhall is based on Barney Conway, Larkin’s hardfisted righthand man.
 The novel has an episodic structure, chapters tending to conclude as short stories do, on a downbeat.
 Godeleine Carpentier talks of ‘the contrapuntal structure of the novel, in which all episodes are skilfully dovetailed [in] a network of symmetries and contrasts’ [such as that between Rasher’s and King Edward rising in the morning to their different lots].
 [188] Plunkett uses collage effectively, as in the scene after Rasher’s release by the unaccustomedly kind policeman, while in another quarter of the city a little boy dies of consumption on a hospital bed.
 [189].
 At the novel’s end, Fitz and Mary are leaving Ireland; Fr.
 Giffley is in an asylum; and Yearling too is leaving because ‘nothing would ever happen in Ireland again.’
 [189].

 Fintan O’Toole, Introduction to Strumpet City in Irish Times (30 March 2013).
 Weekend Review: ‘To say, therefore, that James Plunkett’s Strumpet City, first published in 1969, is the greatest Irish historical novel is to risk damning it with faint praise.
 Ireland has no Walter Scott, no War and Peace.
 Plunkett may have learned from both, but he essentially had to invent the Irish epic for himself.
 To think of the most famous fictional depictions of Dublin is to be confronted with a brilliant minimalism: the tiny lives of Joyce’s Dubliners; the single day of Ulysses.
 Strumpet City unfolds over seven years.
 It deals not with isolated lives but with the way in which large events connect the most disparate of people.
 It encompasses a wide sweep of city life, from the destitution of Rashers Tierney to the precarious existence of Hennessy, the solid, aspirant respectability of Fitz and Mary, the priestly life of Fathers Giffley and O’Connor, and the upper-class world of Yearling and the Bradshaws. [...]
 We encounter the great labour leader first through the eyes (and ears) of Fitz: “At first, the accent was strange.
 Part Liverpool, part Irish, it produced immediate silence.
 The voice, flung back again from the high housefronts on the other side of the road, was the strongest Fitz had ever heard.
 From time to time the hands moved with an eloquence of their own.” / Larkin is, of course, a real figure, but Plunkett also had to imagine the subject of his epic for himself.
 If there was going to be a great, sweeping Irish historical novel of the 20th century, there was one event that overshadowed all others, that seemed ready-made in its dramatic power and symbolic scope: the Easter Rising of 1916.
 Plunkett chose instead a much more complex, and less famous, set of events: the Great Lockout of 1913.’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or attached.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or attached.)

 [ top ]